draptik/ansible-arch-nextcloud/resources/README.md

 systemctl list-timers
 ```

-The output should contain `backup-paperless.timer`.
+The output should contain `backup-nextcloud.timer`.